A Visitors Guide to Safely Getting Around Uganda

 There is also at a higher price, charter services that will take you in between parks.

 Lower priced services are like Eagle Air and Mission Aviation Fellowship that will take you to towns and places at more reasonable price.
-However most of those towns are not located near Tourist Spots.
+However, most of those towns are not located near Tourist Spots and with MAF you have to belong to an NGO.
 Flying in Uganda is quite safe and reliable and there have been no crashes reported.
 The planes are well-maintained and have excellent Pilots.

 Uganda has one of the highest accident rates in Africa.